statz-project/core/CONTRIBUTING.md

 - Compatibility with Bubble free plan is critical:
   - Do not rely on `<script>` header tags.
 Use dynamic loading via `loader.js` (`loadScriptP`, `initDeps`).
   - jStat and simple‑statistics are loaded from CDN with fallbacks.
+  - We intentionally keep these deps out of the generated bundle so `bubble-html/statz-bundle.html` stays small for Bubble; they continue to load on demand via CDN, and we still list them in package.json so GitHub/Dependabot can index the dependencies.
-  - Optional `stdlib-js/stats` is dynamically imported as ESM.
+  - `stdlib-js/stats` is dynamically imported as ESM.
 - Do not set esbuild `globalName` to `Statz` (we already assign `window.Statz` in `core/index.js`).

 ## Build Output Rules